 This again relates to the problem of canonicalizing the features (or words) in the probability space (and input data).
 The decision of whether lowering all text makes sense (and yields better accuracy for your classifier) depends on what exactly you are trying to classify, for example if you are classifying Intensity or Mood, then capitalization might be an important feature that contributes positively to the accuracy of the predictions, but if you are trying to classify text into topics or categories, then lowering all text (training, test and input data) might have a very healthy impact on over-all accuracy.

-You could get a bit more clever than the brutal force approach, and selectively choose to keep certain words capitalized due to their positive contribution in differentiating them from their lower format counterpart.
+You could get a bit more clever than the brute force approach, and selectively choose to keep certain words capitalized due to their positive contribution in differentiating them from their lower format counterpart.

 Targeted Manual Injection and Curation of Corpus Data